 E. Complete Application – Complete application and documents for all Shoreline Permits shall be submitted to the Town for processing and review.
 The application will be reviewed for completeness and a determination of completeness made by the Shoreline Administrator within 30 days of the application date.

-F. Permit Process – When a complete application and associated information have been received by the Shoreline Administrator; the actions listed below shall be taken:
+F. Permit Process – When a complete application and associated information have been received by the Shoreline Administrator; the actions listed below shall be taken for all shoreline permits:

 Public Notice.
 The Shoreline Administrator shall have a Notice of Application for Substantial Development Permit, Conditional Use, or Variance (as applicable) published in a newspaper of general circulation, within the area in which the development is proposed.

 The Notice of Application for Substantial Development Permit, Conditional Use, or Variance (as applicable) describes the location of the project and includes a statement that any person desiring to present their views to the Town may do so in writing within 30 days of the final newspaper publication.
 The notice will also provide the date when a public hearing will be held if the application is for a conditional use permit or a variance and will state that any person may submit oral or written comments at the hearing.
-All persons who indicate their desire to receive a copy of the final order shall be notified, in a timely manner, of the Shoreline Administrator’s decision.
+All persons who indicate their desire to receive a copy of the final order shall be notified, in a timely manner, of the Town’s decision.

 The Notice of Application for a Substantial Development Permit, Conditional Use, or Variance (as applicable) must be published in the appropriate newspaper at least once a week, on the same day of the week, for two consecutive weeks.

-The Shoreline Administrator shall also post the Notice of Application for a Substantial Development Permit, Conditional Use or Variance (as applicable) onsite per the City’s most currently adopted practice for posting proposed land development activities.
+The Shoreline Administrator shall also post the Notice of Application for a Substantial Development Permit, Conditional Use or Variance (as applicable) onsite per the Town’s most currently adopted practice for posting proposed land development activities.

 The Shoreline Administrator may require any other manner of public notice deemed appropriate to accomplish the objectives of reasonable notice to the adjacent landowners and the public.